onap/cps/docker-compose/README.md

-# Docker Compose deployment example for local enviroments, CPS deployment is done via OOM
+# Docker Compose deployment example for local enviroments after build, CPS deployment is done via OOM

 To run the application locally using `docker-compose`, execute following command from this `docker-compose` folder: